AmyAlvarez/AssistNet/README.md

      │   └── runway/
      ```
    - Place the **taxiway** and **runway** images in their respective folders under training, validation, and testing.
+### 2. Training the Model
+   - Run the following command to train the model:
+### 3. Evaluating the Model
+   - Once training is complete, evaluate the model on the test set:
+     ```bash
+     python evaluate.py --data_path C:/Users/your_username/AssistNet/directory/testing/
+     ```
+   - This will generate a confusion matrix and additional evaluation metrics like accuracy and precision saved to your output directory.

 ## Results
 <img src="https://github.com/user-attachments/assets/a4baeb40-69e3-46e6-abca-6ce7f1feb2d5" width="700" height="700" alt="Confusion Matrix Sample 1">